 Delaware’s pristine beaches are renowned.
 Each with its own charm, from Lewes to Rehoboth to Fenwick Island, you’ll find the perfect beach for you.

-The charming mile-long boardwalk is one of the city’s best attractions, consistently voted one of America’s best boardwalks in virtually every travelogue that has considered the question.
-Slated to reopen in May 2021, the boardwalk features quaint shops, restaurants, family amusements, art galleries, gazebo concerts and more.
+The charming mile-long boardwalk is one of the city’s best attractions, consistently voted one of America’s best boardwalks.
+You’ll discover quaint shops, restaurants, ice cream, family fun, art galleries, gazebo concerts and more.
 You’ll find yourself going again and again to cover it all.

 You’ll find everything from unique treasures at charming boutiques to the fashion essentials at the Tanger Outlet Malls, just 4 miles away.
 Plus, you’ll enjoy tax-free savings on all of your purchases.